martbetz/martbetz.github.io/macos-trouble-shooting.md

 ### Issue: ###

-- binaries have been added to the whitelist by default or in error
+- entries have been listed as trusted by default or in error

 ### Solution: ###

 - `sudo /Library/Objective-See/RansomWhere/RansomWhere -reset`

-   clear the whitelist and restart the launch daemon
+   clear all libraries and restart the launch daemon